Turkeybeard

 Range in New Jersey: southern New Jersey Pine Barrens and Pine Plains

-Heritage ranking if any: S1, Endangered, Listed Pinelands
+Heritage ranking, if any: S1, Endangered, Listed Pinelands

-Misc.: Element Stewardship Abstract lists as "disjunct populations usually along the coast from Nova Scotia and Newfoundland to the New Jersey Pine Barrens.
+Misc.
+Office of Natural Lands Management - Publications lists as "disjunct populations usually along the coast from Nova Scotia and Newfoundland to the New Jersey Pine Barrens.
 Extant populations of C. conradii occur in Quebec, Newfoundland, Massachusetts, Maine, New York and New Jersey. "

 The habitat of the Pine Plains was described by Redfield (1889): "The region is a remarkable one, which cannot fail to impress every visitor with a sense of loneliness and sterility...these so-called "plains" are long undulating swells of sand, sometimes rising to a height commanding extensive views in every direction over a desert of sand so sterile that even the trees of Pinus rigida, which sparsely clothe it, can attain only to the height of three or four feet.
 No sign of human life is visible and one could readily imagine himself in the midst of a vast wilderness."
 It is this habitat in which Corema conradii lives.